FakeQwek/FED-repo/README.md

     4. Submit order

 Responsiveness:
-* None
+* Supports devices from 1525px to 320px.
+Best viewed at 1440px x 760px

 Bugs and Issues:
-* Website layout is messed up when minimising; should be fixed when responsiveness is implemented
+* ~~Website layout is messed up when minimising; should be fixed when responsiveness is implemented~~

 ## Credits